pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

 ## Where now

-Requires Presence add-on enabled.
 Returns the list of channels a UUID is subscribed to.

-Timeout events: If the app restarts (or page refreshes) within the heartbeat window, no timeout event is generated.
+Timeout events: If the app restarts (or the page refreshes) within the heartbeat window, no timeout event is generated.

 ### Method(s)

-To call whereNow:

 ```
 `1pubnub.whereNow({